-36. A 2007 Auditor General's report on a further audit of Mr. Menzies's Continuing Care Branch stated:
+36. A 2007 Auditor General's report on a further audit of Mr. Menzies's the Defendant, the Executive Director of the Continuing Care Branch's Continuing Care Branch stated:

 DOH management informed us that many of the requirements in the Act and Regulations need to be updated as they do not reflect current standards.
 In addition, significant new DOH policies such as the Cost of Care Initiative and Single Entry Access are not reflected in the current legislation.
 Management has indicated they recognize the need to update the current legislation.
 However, DOH's focus on other significant initiatives in process has meant that updating legislation is not currently a priority for DOH.
 We emphasize the need to update legislation is urgent in this case as there have been significant changes in the program which are not in compliance with current legislation.